oyster-catcher/HopperGuidance/README.md

 - If your craft is way off the trajectory its best to disable and enable autopilot to compute a new trajectory
 - If your craft is way off, pointing the wrong direction and not steering you probably have min thrust=0 and RCS isn't strong enough to turn the vessel.
 You want a gimballing engine with some thrust to be able to turn the craft

+Failure to find solution:

+Usually caused by one of the following

+- You didn't set a target at all
+- You are outside of the minimum velocity
+- You below the minimum descent angle
+- You have run out of fuel
+- Its impossible not to hit the ground
+- The target is too far away (must take under 5 minutes to get there)
+- You have run out of ignitions (Realism Overhaul)
+- Other.
+Sometimes the solver just fails.
+Its worth trying again as that sometimes works

 Dealing with Small Craft: